BSchlosser7/AI-Legal-Case-Summarizer/README.md

    Long Summary = "[Insert Here]"
     ```
 7. Press "Generate Short Summary" and wait for output
+8. The outputs can be mapped to Figure 3 in our report in which we show our SFT output's improvements.
+  * This is done in the second-to-last block of code in our SFT notebook

 ## Pipeline
-BEGIN --> Download RAG "Compiled Case RAG" --> Run RAG Colab Notebook with personal API/Class inputted and RAG document uploaded --> Download Output from RAG (Output should have a >80% hit rate) --> Download SFT "sftdata.csv" --> Run SFT Colab Notebook with sftdata.csv uploaded --> Input case name and long summary at the end of the SFT notebook --> Generate short summary (Should align with the format described below in the "Usage") --> END
+BEGIN --> Download RAG "Compiled Case RAG" --> Run RAG Colab Notebook with personal API/Class inputted and RAG document uploaded --> Download Output from RAG [Output should have a >80% hit rate (Figure 1 in Report)] --> Evaluate RAG Output (Figure 2 in Report) --> Download SFT "sftdata.csv" --> Run SFT Colab Notebook with sftdata.csv uploaded --> Input case name and long summary at the end of the SFT notebook --> Generate short summary [Should align with the format described below in the "Usage" (Figure 1 in Report)] --> Evaluate SFT Output (Figure 3 in Report) --> END